Newtonian (plain ol' inverse square) part

 Up to 300 asteroids can be included.
 (These are essentially the largest asteroids, or at least those whose perturbing effects are most noticeable, as described in the BC-405 paper.
-Essentially, Baer and Chesley -- the 'BC' in BC-405 -- determined masses for these 300 objects.)
+Essentially, Baer and Chesley -- the 'BC' in BC-405 -- determined masses and orbits for these 300 objects.)
 Including all 300 asteroids, all the time, can result in very slow integrations.
 Most simply won't matter most of the time, since your object may be several AU from many tiny rocks.
-Editing 'environ.dat' and resetting the BC405_ASTEROIDS and/or ASTEROID_THRESH parameters can help a lot, in the (usual) situationse where you are willing to ignore distant asteroids.
+Editing environ.dat and resetting the BC405_ASTEROIDS and/or ASTEROID_THRESH parameters can help a lot, in the (usual) situations where you are willing to ignore distant asteroids.
 You can click here for more information on asteroid perturbers.

 For points within 0.03 AU of Saturn and Jupiter, the effects of the satellites of each of those planets are included separately.
 (This includes all four Galileans for Jupiter, and Tethys, Dione, Rhea, Titan, and Iapetus for Saturn.)
 Beyond that distance, the masses of these satellites are "thrown in" to their primaries.